Tenant Initiated Notifications

 Template Structure

 Templates support multi-channel content definitions within a single Handlebars file.
 Channels can include SMS, Email, and Push Notifications.
-Dynamic content can be fetched from an external URL data source using placeholders.
+Dynamic content can be fetched from an external URL data source using the #UrlDataSource directive.

-This template example sends communications based on the customer prefererence stored on the customer object:
+This template example sends communications based on the communication preference stored on the customer object:

 #Type: Handlebars